opensearch-project/documentation-website/_monitoring-plugins/alerting/api.md

 Introduced 1.0
 {: .label .label-purple }

 Query-level monitors run the query and check whether the results should trigger any alerts.
+As such, query-level monitors can only trigger one alert at a time.
 For more information about query-level monitors versus bucket-level monitors, see [Create monitors]({{site.url}}{{site.baseurl}}/monitoring-plugins/alerting/monitors/#create-monitors).

 #### Request